-It is repellent to read how a has been systematically plundered.
+It is repellent to read how a tiny African country like Equatorial Guinea has been systematically plundered.
 For the culprit to be a member of the ruling family only adds weight to the wrong.

 Teodoro Nguema Obiang Mangue, son of the country’s president, spent $300 million on Ferraris, a Gulfstream jet, a California mansion and even Michael Jackson’s “Thriller” jacket, the New York Times said.